The number of people affected by chondrolysis (degeneration of the joint

 and McKinley Medical were increasingly used by surgeons in the late 1990s

-as a post-surgical means to adminster pain medication.
-Surgeons used them
+as a post-surgical means to administer pain medication.
+Surgeons used

 never gave approval for the pumps to be used in joints.
 Many afflicted